 Special education (SPED) is a component of general education.
 Its basic purpose is to assist individuals who do not benefit from traditional educational programs.
 Special educators teach and help others teach persons who have special learning needs.
 They individualize and adapt instruction to help individuals with special needs become independent and contributing members of society.

 Faculty in the Department of Special Education prepare students at the undergraduate and graduate levels to work in both school and non-school settings.
 Professional roles include teacher, resource manager, consultant, infant specialist, and transition specialist.
-The program is field-based.
 On campus and statewide programs are offered.

 The special education program is accredited through the College of Education by the National Council for Accreditation of Teacher Education (NCATE) and nationally recognized by the Council for Exceptional Children (CEC).

 Advising of students in the BEd and PBSPED programs is the responsibility of the Office of Student Academic Services (OSAS), College of Education.
 Students should meet regularly with their OSAS academic advisor.

-Upon acceptance into a special education program, students are assigned to a special education faculty advisor or cohort coordinator.
-Advisors/coordinators review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
-Advisors/coordinators may accept previous course work on an individual basis.
-Advisors/coordinators have the responsibility of reviewing and individualizing students' programs to complement their needs.
-Advisors/coordinators ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
+Upon acceptance into a special education program, students are assigned to a special education faculty coordinator.
+Coordinators review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
+Coordinators may accept previous course work on an individual basis.
+Coordinators have the responsibility of reviewing and individualizing students’ programs to complement their needs.
+Coordinators ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
 Given this responsibility, advisors may require additional course work and/or practicum experience for certain students.
-Changes made in students' programs must be approved by their advisors.
+Changes made in students’ programs must be approved by their coordinators.

 Student Council for Exceptional Children (SCEC)

 The Student Council for Exceptional Children (SCEC) is an active organization open to anyone interested in special education.
 Chapter 78 at UH Manoa has received recognition by the International SCEC.
 SCEC members participate in professional development activities and sponsor special community projects.
 SCEC is an affiliate of the Council for Exceptional Children.
 For more information, call (808) 956-7956.